 Use a Soft Layer To Pad Items

 Wrap your breakables in bubble wrap and packing paper.
-For further protection, line the sides and bottom of the cardboard box interior with bubble wrap and add an extra layer of bubble wrap on top before sealing the box.
+For further protection, line the sides and bottom of the cardboard box interior with bubble wrap and add an extra layer on top before sealing the box.
 You can also pad the bottom of the box with packing peanuts.

 Put the Heaviest Items on the Bottom

-Your box can topple over during transport if it’s too top-heavy.
-Placing your heavier items on the bottom of a box will help to protect your fragile items and keep the box balanced during transport.
+If your box is too top-heavy, it can topple over during transport.
+Placing your heavier items on the bottom of a box will help protect your fragile items and keep the box balanced during transport.

 Don’t Skimp on Tape